triwav/roku-test-automation/README.md

 });
 ```

 As of v2.0 you can now access ArrayGrid children.
+To do this, we have added two special keywords in the keyPath: `items` and `title`.
+These don't actually exist at runtime, but RTA understands how to translate them into the proper lookup mechanisms on-device.

-As an example to access the 3rd item component in the second row you would do:
+Here's an example showing how to access the 3rd item component in the second row:

 ```ts
 await odc.getValue({